 Students use their iPads in each class as:

 - A medium for their direct participation in - and interaction with - the learning process;

 - A means of richer collaboration with their teachers and other students;

 - A tool for completing and submitting assignments.

 “Central Catholic faculty weave technology into the entire curriculum.
 We were one of the first schools in the region to implement a 1:1 learning environment with our iPad initiative.
 Students learning problem solving and critical thinking skills through coding during their freshman or sophomore year – a requirement unique to Central Catholic.”

--Mrs. Jodi Linnehan Kriner, Director of Academic & Information Technology
+-Mrs. Jodi Linnehan Kriner, Director of Innovation & Academic Technologies

 - Students must purchase a case with a keyboard.
 We recommend the Zagg Ultrathin or Portfolio keyboard cases.
 If students already have a keyboard case or personal preference, they are welcome to use it.

 - We recommend students purchase a stylus for taking notes.